This article relates to a competition, national team or organisational matter associated with the FMF. Click here for further information.

 Alexandria Alexandria 8–0 Walstadt Walstadt

-The Whales national football team is the football team which currently represents the Natopian autonomous territory of Whales, and previously represented the Western Natopian autonomous territory of the same name.
-It is a member of the CTFA, and is run by the Whelsh Division.
-The team is the official successor of Kujirashi-Wahlstadt, Walstadt, Kujirashi-Walstadt, Walstadt-Light, Greater Walstadt and the Two Martyrs, and as such retains their records.
+The Whales national football team was the football team which most recently represented the Natopian autonomous territory of Whales, and previously represented the Western Natopian autonomous territory of the same name.
+It was a member of the CTFA, and was run by the Whelsh Division.
+The team was the official successor of Kujirashi-Wahlstadt, Walstadt, Kujirashi-Walstadt, Walstadt-Light, Greater Walstadt and the Two Martyrs, and is also the official predecessor of Walstadt-Light.

 History